frankNiessen/crystalAligner/README.md

 </p>

 The rotation hierarchy is defined in the *stg* structure in the following way:
--  *rot*: List of the rotation axes in arbitrary order, in the above example these are: *[xvector; zvector]*.
+-  *rot*: List of the rotation axes in arbitrary order.
+We define whether the rotations around these axes have positive or negative sign with respect to a right-hand coordinate system by the sign in front of the axis.
+We established that in our above example the tilt around *x* has a positive sense of rotation while rotation around *z* has a negative sense of rotation: *[xvector; -zvector]*.
 -  *LB*: Lower bound.
 This defines the lower limits of the rotations, either in terms of the hard limits or personally chosen soft limits.
 In the above example we don't allow negative tilt and allow full 360° rotation around *z* by setting the lower bound to -180°: *[0, -180]*
 -  *UB*: Upper bound.
 This defines the upper limits of the rotations, either in terms of the hard limits or personally chosen soft limits.
 In the above example we allow tilt up to 20° and full 360° rotation around *z* by setting the upper bound to 180°: *[20, 180]*
--  *sign*: Here we define whether the rotations have positive or negative sign with respect to the chosen coordinate system.
-We established that in our above example the tilt around *x* has a positive sense of rotation while rotation around *z* has a negative sense of rotation: *[1, -1]*
 -  *order*: The order of the rotation axes is defined according to the above explained convention, in our example this is: *[2 1]*

 #### Genetic algorithm settings